 They’re counterproductive, slapdash and vaguely menacing.
 The recruitment efforts of most local associations, if they exist, aren’t likely that ridiculous, but are they any better considered?
 How much time, research and effort have you put into your recruiting campaign?

 Commander Steven C. Lowry of the Navy Recruiting Command outlined the process by which the U.S. Navy recruits new sailors, and how sports officiating organizations can apply those same principles.

 The Target Market

 According to Lowry, before you can begin any recruiting initiative you must first identify that there’s a problem.
-“You’ve already reached phase one,” Lowry told the audience in Norfolk, pointing out that the conference theme of recruitment and retention was an acknowledgement of the problem.
+“You’ve already reached phase one,” Lowry told the audience in Norfolk, pointing out that the conference theme of recruitment and retention was an acknowledgment of the problem.
 “You’ve recognized that you are or shortly will be experiencing difficulties in getting and keeping experienced sports officials.”